oraqlle/oraqlle/README.md

 - 🏫 I'm currently a first year student at Monash University
 - 🌱 I’m currently learning C++, Rust, Python, Haskell, Julia
 - 📫 How to reach me: oraqlle@github.com
-- ⚡ Fun fact: I couldn't Python to work when I started programming and tried C++ instead and found it worked instantly and stcuk to it.

 ## 🛠️ Languages and Tools